orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 What about a model where we don't setup the infrastructure ourselves, but privately host a cloud account for each separate user, with credentials tied to their stuff and potentially only backups of credentials through us. [prompt to backup?]

-X cost associated with complicated access permissions; have to run those 'functions' on the providers.
-Show random provider order.
+X cost associated with complicated access permissions; have to run those 'functions' on the providers. (on the @X m$) Show random provider order.

 But how to integrate free stuff for accounts?; Just on a separate account which invoices orbitmines directly? ; When moving to a paid setup interop sharded or give the option to move to a fully charged setup (have to pay the cost of the free stuff themselves too).